lkostick/E-hallics/Assembler/README.md

 \<Imme> : Decimal or hex number, hex number should start with 0x

 \<Flag> : Can be any combination of letter and\or digit except reserved word

+\<Char> : One char enclosed by single quote.
+Support two escaped characters, '\t' and '\n'

 Letters in instruction: Can be capital or lower-case letter, like add or ADD, eq or EQ